Previously at the ICA - Films

 15 Apr 2007 – 29 Apr 2007

-Further exploring the concerns of moving image work in The Secret Public exhibition, a series of screenings presenting works made by artists for whom the gathering and disseminating of information has critical and political imperatives.
+Further exploring the concerns of moving image work in The Secret Public exhibition, the ICA presents a series of screenings showing works made by artists for whom the gathering and disseminating of information has critical and political imperatives.

 The Black Audio Film Collective's first major film, Handsworth Songs is a brilliant and deeply affecting account of the Birmingham riots of 1985.
 Told through montage, interview footage, reportage and archival material it examines race, class and ideology in Britain's colonial history.
 Isaac Julien's video extends these concerns to incorporate sexuality through the excavation and re-presentation of images from the past.